jethornton/rpi/docs/source/install-10L.rst

 menus and the spacebar to select options.
 The following are for the US, adjust as needed for your country.

-2 Network Options
+* Network Options

   * Hostname set the name you want to be visible on the LAN

-4 Localisation Options
+* Localisation Options

-  * Change Locale to `en_US ISO8859-1` tab to Ok and press Enter
+  * Change Locale to en_US ISO8859-1 tab to Ok and press Enter
-  * Default Locale `en_US` tab to Ok and press Enter
+  * Default Locale en_US tab to Ok and press Enter
   * Time Zone, Select US then your time zone.
   * Change Keyboard Layout

     * Generic 104-key PC
     * Other, then English (US)
+    * English (US) for the keyboard layout
     * The default for the keyboard layout
     * No Compose key

   * Change WLAN Country to US

-5 Interfacing Options Enable the following
+* Interfacing Options Enable the following

   * SSH
-  * Optionally 1-Wire if you plan on using it

-7 Advanced Options
+* Advanced Options

   * Expand File System

 Finish and Reboot